AOT-Technologies/forms-flow-ai/README.md

 #### Camunda Admin UI
 The native admin interface to Camunda (bundled and unchannged) .
 Use this to define workflows and to manage workflow tasks as an admin.
 #### REST API
 API providing business logic around Formsflow Postgres  developed in Python.
-This API is used extensively by the FormsFlow UI to synchronize,maintain state, extend functionality and integrate between components.
+This API is used extensively by the FormsFlow UI to synchronize, maintain state, extend functionality and integrate between components.
 #### Nginx Web server (optional)
 Webserver providing reverse-proxy redirection and SSL to components for remote deployments. ( bundled and configured )